billbuchanan/appliedcrypto/unit08_blockchain/lab/README.md

  ![here](https://asecuritysite.com/public/eth009.png)

-We now have the contract published to the Ropsten test network:
+We now have the contract published to the Sepolia test network:

 ![here](https://asecuritysite.com/public/eth010.png)